abdulturshani/rp2040/readme.md

 1. Usual initialization procedure.
 2. Configure the INPUT_PIN as PIO input.
 3. in the `loop()` function, read the `rx_fifo` register (32_bit) and store it’s data in.
-4. Using the VS_Code extension [Serial Plotter], a special serial printing should be used to plot the read bit stream.
+4. Using the VS_Code extension [Serial Plotter](https://marketplace.visualstudio.com/items?itemName=badlogicgames.serial-plotter), a special serial printing should be used to plot the read bit stream.

 ``` C
 void loop() {